masoumezabihi/data_engineering_capstone_project/Guided_Capstone_Project_Equity_Market_Data_Analysis/Readme.md

 ## Azure Storage Setup

 - Data is stored and read from **Azure Blob Storage** containers
-- Credentials and container info  set in env file.
+- Storage account and container info is stored in env file.
-- Update the `StorageConfig` with your Azure storage account details

 ---

 ## Environment Setup